nlessmann/rsgt/README.md

 # Random Smooth Grayvalue Transformations

+Convolutional neural networks trained for a detection or segmentation task in a specific type of medical gray value images, such as CT or MR images, typically fail in other medical gray value images, even if the target structure *looks* similar in both types of images.
+Random smooth gray value transformations are a data augmentation technique aimed at forcing the network to become gray value invariant.
+During training, the gray value of the training images or patches are randomly changed, but using a smooth and continous transfer function so that shape and texture information is largely retained.

 ## Installation

 To use data augmentation with random smooth gray value transformations in your own project, simply install the `rsgt` package: